Solar Water Pumping

 Determining your pump type

 As you can see from the above list of pump types there are many application factors to take into account when choosing the appropriate pump for any given pumping situation.
 For this reason, we usually like to talk to the customer before sending out a pumping system to ascertain that the system will perform as desired.
 We have included a Water Pumping Questionnaire which you can print and fax to us so that we can make sure your system is properly designed.
-Our Fax Number is 406-642-9768 and we are more than happy to work with you on your pump system design.

 Solar Power + Water Pumping